An $L^p$-spectral multiplier theorem with sharp $p$-specific regularity bound on Heisenberg type groups: Proof of the reduction of Theorem 1.1

 Hence the function $f$ is supported in a Euclidean ball of dimension $R\times R^2$.
-In view of the finite propagation speed property which we exploited in part (1) of the proof, we may think of $K^{(\iota)}_\ell$ being supported in a ball of dimension $R\times R^2$ as well (which is of course not quite true since we replaced the multiplier $F^{(\iota)}$ by $F^{(\iota)}\psi$).
-In the following, we show that the convolution kernel $K^{(\iota)}_\ell$ of the truncated multiplier is essentially supported in an even smaller ball of dimension $(2^{\gamma\iota} R_\ell) \times R^2$, where $R_\ell:=2^\ell$ and $\gamma>0$ will be a number chosen sufficiently small, depending only on the parameters $s,p,d_1,d_2$.
+In view of the finite propagation speed property which we exploited in part (1) of the proof, we may think of $\mathcal K^{(\iota)}_\ell$ being supported in a ball of dimension $R\times R^2$ as well (which is of course not quite true since we replaced the multiplier $F^{(\iota)}$ by $F^{(\iota)}\psi$).
+In the following, we show that the convolution kernel $\mathcal K^{(\iota)}_\ell$ of the truncated multiplier is essentially supported in an even smaller ball of dimension $R_\ell R^\gamma \times R^2$, where $R_\ell:=2^\ell$ and $\gamma>0$ will be a number chosen sufficiently small, depending only on the parameters $s,p,d_1,d_2$.
+For convenience, we introduce the following notation: We will write